Definition of Interpolation, what is linear interpolation?

 What is linear interpolation?

 Linear interpolation is the process of estimating a missing functional value between two data points by constructing a line between these two points.
-The linear function of the line then can be used to find the desired value of the data point of interest.
+The linear function of the line can then be used to find the desired value of the data point of interest.

 The final form of the polynomial used for the linear interpolation can be written as P(x)=y=y0+((y1-y0)*(x-x0)/(x1-x0).